umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 Incentive programs will be created by governance proposals, get funded with tokens, then (from `StartDate` to `EndDate`) distribute those tokens to lenders of based on the lenders' locked value and lock tier.
 APY will vary as fixed reward amounts are divided amongst all participating lenders.

+A message type `MsgSponsor` will allow for internal (multisig account) or external (ordinary wallet) funding of incentive programs with the `RewardDenom` that was set by governance.
+This message type will not require special permissions to run, only control of the funds to be used.

 ### Backwards Compatibility

 This will introduce a new module as well as new behavior in the `x/leverage` module.
 The changes will take place during the mainnet `calypso` upgrade.